corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 I got memory management wrong plenty of times in my early days, but I approached it with a *learner's mindset*, which helped me ask "what's wrong with my code?" instead of "what's wrong with the compiler?", a reaction I see a lot in trainings.

 The good news is that once you internalize borrowing, it stops fighting you.
-Most experienced Rust developers will tell you that the borrow checker is like having a very attentive programming companion, which really cares about memory saftey.
+Most experienced Rust developers will tell you that the borrow checker is like having a very attentive programming companion that really cares about memory safety.

 The first month is the hardest.